brendaoby/alx-system_engineering-devops/0x02-shell_redirections/README.md

-*100-Empties files and directories in the current directory and all sub-directorie* *101-Lists all the files with a .gif extension in the current directory and all its sub-directories* *102-Decodes acrostics that use the first letter of each line*
+*100-Empties files and directories in the current directory and all sub-directorie* *101-Lists all the files with a .gif extension in the current directory and all its sub-directories* *102-Decodes acrostics that use the first letter of each line* *103-Parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests*